moh3a/.dotfiles/README.md

 ## setup prompt shell

+A config file to both [starship](https://starship.rs/installing) and [oh-my-posh](https://ohmyposh.dev/docs/) is made.
+Add it to:

-- both starship and oh-my-posh are configured, add either to `.bashrc`:
+- for bash, add the following to `.bashrc`

 ```bash
 # run starship prompt shell